 My approach to design is heavily inspired by the colours and forms of the natural world.
 I try to run my business and produce my products in an environmentally friendly and sustainable way.
-I produce close to home (in London), utilise natural fabrics and discarded materials, and create products with simple pattern cutting (leaving minimal wastage).
+I produce close to home (in London), utilise natural fabrics and discarded materials, and create products with shapes and simple pattern cutting (leaving minimal wastage).

 Handmade with longevity in mind.